2009 Honduran coup d'état

-The 2009 Honduran coup d'état, which took place during the 2009 Honduran constitutional crisis, occurred after President Manuel Zelaya failed to follow a Honduran Supreme Court ruling.
-On 28 June 2009, the Honduran Army ousted him and sent him into exile.
-Zelaya had attempted to schedule a non-binding poll to hold a referendum on convening a constituent assembly for writing a new constitution.
-Despite court orders to cease, Zelaya refused to comply, and the Honduran Supreme Court issued a secret arrest warrant dated 26 June.
-Two days later, Honduran soldiers stormed the president's house in the middle of the night, detained him, and thwarted the poll.
-Instead of putting him on trial, the army put him on a military plane and flew him to Costa Rica.
-Later that day, after reading a resignation letter of disputed authenticity, the Honduran Congress voted to remove Zelaya from office and appointed Head of Congress Roberto Micheletti, his constitutional successor, to complete his term.
-This was the first coup to occur in the country since 1978.
+The 2009 Honduran coup d'état occurred during the 2009 Honduran constitutional crisis.
+It was triggered after President Manuel Zelaya refused to comply with a Honduran Supreme Court ruling.
+On 28 June 2009, the Honduran Army ousted Zelaya and sent him into exile.

+Zelaya had sought to schedule a non-binding poll on convening a constituent assembly to write a new constitution (the fourth ballot box referendum).
+After he defied court orders to cease, the Supreme Court issued a secret arrest warrant on 26 June.
+Two days later, soldiers stormed the presidential residence, detained Zelaya, and halted the poll.
+Rather than putting him on trial, the army flew him to Costa Rica.
+Later that day, after presenting a resignation letter of disputed authenticity, the Honduran Congress voted to remove Zelaya from office and appointed congressional head Roberto Micheletti, the constitutional successor, to complete his term.
+This was the first coup in Honduras since 1978.

-The international reaction was extensive, with the United Nations, the Organization of American States (OAS), and the European Union condemning Zelaya's removal as a military coup.
-On 5 July 2009, all member states of the OAS voted unanimously to suspend Honduras from the organization.
+The international reaction was widespread.
+The United Nations, the Organization of American States (OAS), and the European Union condemned Zelaya's removal as a military coup.
+On 5 July 2009, the OAS voted unanimously to suspend Honduras.

-In July 2011, Honduras's Truth and Reconciliation Commission concluded that Zelaya had violated the law by disregarding a Supreme Court ruling to cancel the referendum, but his removal from office was also deemed illegal and a coup.
-The Commission found that Congress' appointment of Roberto Micheletti as interim president was unconstitutional, and the resulting administration was considered a "de facto regime."
-The commission, chaired by former Guatemalan Vice-president Eduardo Stein, presented its report to then Honduran President Porfirio Lobo Sosa, the head of the Supreme Court, Jorge Rivera Avilez, and the Secretary General of the Organization of American States, José Miguel Insulza.
-In November 2021, over a decade after the coup removed Zelaya from office, his wife, former Honduran First Lady Xiomara Castro de Zelaya, was elected as the first female President of Honduras.
+In July 2011, the Honduran Truth and Reconciliation Commission concluded that while Zelaya had broken the law by defying the Supreme Court, his removal was also illegal and constituted a coup.
+The commission found Congress's appointment of Micheletti unconstitutional, labeling his administration a "de facto regime."
+Chaired by former Guatemalan Vice President Eduardo Stein, the commission presented its report to then-President Porfirio Lobo Sosa, Supreme Court head Jorge Rivera Avilez, and OAS Secretary General José Miguel Insulza.

+In November 2021, over a decade after the coup, Zelaya's wife, former First Lady Xiomara Castro de Zelaya, was elected as Honduras's first female president.